-It is unfortunate to hear of the death of Nestor Vasquez.
-Alas, he is not the only one whose life is taken away by a vehicular accident.
+It is unfortunate to hear of what happened to the two victims in this accident.
+Alas, there are countless other victims who suffered the same fate.
 Vehicular accidents like this are awfully common nowadays.
-In a statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and for every 16 minutes, someone dies from a car accident.
+In statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and for every 16 minutes, someone dies from a car accident.
 This can be translated to be about 6 million car accidents every year and about 37,000 people dying from them.

 All-terrain vehicles (ATVs) are small, single- or dual-person vehicles that are used for recreational purposes on off-road courses or areas of wider land.
 They are not legal to be used on the streets in the United States, but people still do use them, and so accidents involving this kind of vehicle happen.
 According to the Consumer Product Safety Commission, ATVs were responsible for 125,500 injuries and 621 deaths in 2003.
 The number of injuries rose to 146,000 in 2006 and to 150,900 in 2007.